EssaChanie/Capstone-Project/README.md

 3. **Explore the Dashboard**: Visualize insights and model performance in an interactive Plotly dashboard.

 ## Key Insights
-- Significant predictors include child age, age of the mother, age of head, birth order and number of ANC visits,
+- Significant predictors include child age, age of the mother, age of head, birth order, and number of ANC visits,
 - Best Model Selection: Random Forest
 Justification:
 Highest accuracy (69%), ensuring correct classification in most cases.